For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at email@example.com

 I’ll also discuss how all of this fits into a continuous deployment methodology and introduce some simple workflows that will allow you to ensure your development, testing and production deployment environments remain consistent and coherent.

-James Turnbull is the author of seven technical books about open source software and is a long-time member of the open source community.
-James authored The Logstash Book and The Docker Book.
-He also wrote two books about Puppet (Pro Puppet and the earlier book about Puppet as well as Pro Linux System Administration, Pro Nagios 2.0, and Hardening Linux.
+James Turnbull is a long-time member of the open source community and the author of seven technical books about open source software: The Logstash Book, The Docker Book, Pro Puppet, Pulling Strings with Puppet, Pro Linux System Administration, Pro Nagios 2.0, and Hardening Linux.
 For a real job, James is CTO at Kickstarter and an advisor at Docker.
 He likes food, wine, books, photography, and cats.
 He is not overly keen on long walks on the beach and holding hands.

 Comments on this page are now closed.